-The House is currently involved in one legal matter where the sacrifice of resources is probable in the amount of \$4.5 million.
+The House was involved in one legal matter where the sacrifice of resources was probable in the amount of \$4.5 million.
+This amount was recognized in the Statement of Net Cost in FY 2022.
+The case was settled in January of 2024 in the amount of \$1.75 million.